Oracle Hosts and Databases

 Source Database Requirement

-There must be a database user (delphix_db) created by the createDelphixDBUser.sh script.
+There must be a database user (delphix_db) created by the createDelphixDBUser.sh script (located at the bottom of the page).

 This script is part of the HostChecker bundle and grants SELECT privileges on specific system tables for the user.